lokesh2525/Movie-Recommendation-System-with-Data-Analysis/README.md

 To run this project, you need the following libraries and tools:

 Python 3.x
-pandas
-numpy
-scikit-learn
-scipy
+,pandas
+,numpy
+,scikit-learn
+,scipy
-matplotlib (for data visualization) seaborn (for data visualization)
+,matplotlib (for data visualization)
+,seaborn (for data visualization)
 ## Usage

 To get movie recommendations, users can input their preferences, and the system will return a list of recommended movies based on their ratings and other users' similar preferences.